How much weight should I be gaining in pregnancy?

-It seems unhelpful, even irresponsible to set a singular pregnancy weight gain to a limitless number of female bodies and experiences.
+It seems unhelpful, even irresponsible to set a singular pregnancy weight gain to a limitless number of female bodies and experiences (i.e. with the use of a weight gain pregnancy calculator).
 Let’s be real: there is no more an ideal pregnancy weight gain than there is an ideal baby – or mother for that matter.
 But, why doctors track weight comes down to medical indicators – not gaining weight can be dangerous to the developing foetus, and rapid weight increases can signal health risks like preeclampsia or gestational diabetes.

 I know personally and also from my Back to Basics Pregnancy App, countless stories of women leaving a checkup in tears.
 If you have a history of disordered eating or tricky relationship with your body, advocate for yourself.
 Ask your midwife or obstetrician not to weigh you if you’ll find it triggering to be told to eat less and gain less weight.
 I certainly did.
 Remember, mental health is just as important as physical health.

 Physical activity can improve your mental well-being and can also help you sleep.
 I’ve prepared a selection of FREE trimester-specific workouts from my app, safe for you and bub.
 The prenatal pilates and yoga sessions I’ve selected for you are fun, doable, and only require as little as 20 minutes to get you nice and strong, ready to carry your load around.

 If you haven’t tried the workouts yet, get them now.
 I bet they’ll make you feel amazing.
 Click HERE to get started.